-Currently AIG Life has arrangements with five different reinsurers in the UK market in addition to arrangements with the internal AIG reinsurer, AIRCO.
-During 2017, coinsurance arrangements were put in place for the first time.
-Under this arrangement, AIG Life pays the coinsurer a percentage of the office premium on a specified tranche of policies and in return the coinsurer pays a percentage of the claims and a commission to AIG Life.
+Currently AIG Life has arrangements with six different reinsurers in the UK market in addition to arrangements with the internal AIG reinsurer, AIRCO.
 These arrangements are monitored on an ongoing basis with a full review and retender process at regular intervals.